 - Involvement in all transport planning: We need to involve disabled users in all aspects of transport planning from the start of the process, not once the main plans has been sketched and cannot be changed much.
 We want minimum standards for disabled user involvement in all stages of a journey, from planning to ticket purchasing, to customer service, right through to getting off the bus.

+These are some suggestions but Greater Manchester's Coalition of Disabled People has a Transport Manifesto which should be followed within months of getting public control of our buses.
 This will lead to more people being able to ride buses and a better experience for everyone.